 A person who was granted SpB in the socially marginalised category was generally someone who:

-- was unable to meet the mutual obligation and reporting requirements for NSA due to a medical condition, and
+- was unable to meet the mutual obligation and reporting requirements for JSP due to a medical condition, and

 - was ineligible for DSP, or

 - because of their medical condition, refused to claim DSP.

 It should be very rare for a person to be granted SpB in this category these days as people in this situation now have better access to rehabilitation programs, employment programs and disability employment assistance programs.